IWCoDesign/2024/index.md

   - High-performance file systems and storage management
   - Integration and management of HPC hardware in cloud and distributed environments
   - Scheduling, resource provisioning, and load balancing in large-scale systems
+  - Parallel/networked file system integration with the OS and runtime
+  - OS and runtime system enhancements for accelerators

 - Hardware/software co-design for HPC